PartlySaneStudios/partly-sane-cloud/README.md

 #### SSL Certificates (Optional)

 If you would like to use HTTPS, you must have SSL certificates.
 Whenever you have your certificates, set your the path to your SSL private key as ``SSL_KEY``, and the path to your SSL certificate as ``SSL_CERT`` in the ``.env`` file.

+#### Fun Fact Start Time

+The time, from which the Daily Fun Fact counts up.
+If you don't enter one, it uses 06.03.2024 as a fallback.

 ## Node